FlavorlessQuark/Black_Hole/Time/Readme.md

 I have looked into Macros and Generic and started woking with them a little more.
 Although macros aren't especially safe I think they can be really useful for implementing some functions such a python's Map or C#'s foreach.
 There is also more to learn about optimization as I have just scratched the surface.
 I think I also need to to improve in my knowledge of algorithms and data strcutures - it might be beneficial to implement stack, queues, generic trees and dictionaries - These are the ones I am familiar with, but there's a whole part that I don't really know or use (tries, red black trees, etc)

+# November 2020

+42 is closing.
+Me and two friends have organized ourselves and now work together in a room, like a small office.
+The goal is to motivate each other and provide a good working environment.
+We're learning python and have finished CodingBat, and so far I've managed to complete every single C and Python  Hackerrank exercise as well as get 4 stars in C++ and Ruby.

+## December 2020

+End of the year.
+Did AoC from Nov 30 to Dec 25.
+First time doing it live.
+Only managed to get to the leaderboard on Day1 but it doesn't really count as the website went down due to server overload
+There was a leaderboard consituted of 42 students in which I ended up 3rd.
+I had missed a day or two (I didn't do them when they were realeased) though and I think I could have managed second place if I hadn't.
+I learned a lot from it, but more attitude wise than coding wise.
+I tend to give up very fast if I don't come up with a solution to the problem the first time I read it.
+Of course I don't give up for very long, I usually come back to the problem 10 minutes later but it is still an obstacle for one who wishes to be on the leaderboard.